riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 |**EDT**|--|--|--|--|Newcomb’s problem (CDT two-boxes, EDT one-boxes)|
 |**CDT**|--|--|--|--|--|

-# Remaining questions

-## Other decision theories

-Here are some other decision theories that I’ve encountered, but for which I don’t know how how to fill in the values in the outermost iteration/updateless/type of counterfactual table.

-* EDT with tickle defense
-* Drescher’s in _Good and Real_
-  “despite being motivated by similar intuitions in Newcomblike cases, it is unclear whether or not the similarity between Drescher-style subjunctive dependence and FDT-style subjunctive dependence is merely verbal.” https://philpapers.org/archive/BARWDT-3.pdf
-* Policy-based CDT (see [Barnett](https://philpapers.org/archive/BARWDT-3.pdf) pp. 58-59)

 # Other comparisons

 Here are some existing comparisons between decision theories that I found